 - To own one or more large areas of land in Wales.

 - Cambrian Wildwood is focussed on an area in the north of the Cambrian Mountains, to the south and east of the Dyfi estuary.
-Our aim here is to hold around 3,000 acres (1,200 hectares) of land, and work with partner landowners such as Welsh Government towards a long-term goal of creating 100 square miles or 30,000 hectares of wildland.
+Our aim here is to hold around 3,000 acres (1,200 hectares) of land, and work with partner landowners such as Welsh Government towards a long-term goal of creating 7,000 acres (3,000 hectares) of wildland.

 - In future, an area of Snowdonia National Park, probably in the Rhinogydd, will be a potential focus of our work, and we have been contacted by groups in Pembrokeshire and South Brecon Beacons/Heads of Valleys with a view to establishing projects in these areas.